py-ranoid/py-ranoid.github.io/_posts/2018-12-10-smart-home.markdown

 *Optional Items*
-- Raspberry Pi Case. <br> Note : Make sure your case does not cover the GPIO ports.
+- Raspberry Pi Case <br> Note : Make sure your case does not cover the GPIO ports.
 - RPi accessories (only needed the first time)
   - HDMI Cable (to display RPi screen)
   - Micro USB Charger (to power RPi)
   - USB Keyboard and Mouse (to control RPi)
 - If you're tweaking an existing switchboard :
-  - Wire of [appropriate thickness](https://www.thespruce.com/matching-wire-size-to-circuit-amperage-1152865), to connect switch ends to relay.
+  - Wire of [appropriate thickness](https://www.thespruce.com/matching-wire-size-to-circuit-amperage-1152865), to connect switch ends to relay
   - Screwdriver, to open your switchboard and secure wires in the relay)
   - Insulation tape
   - Safety Gloves